MammaGula/OPG_Supaphit_Ruengsri_SysM9/CookMaster_Project/README.md

 - Write unit tests (auth, 2FA, recipes, validation).<br>

 <h3>Overall Outlook</h3>
 Suitable for learning and prototyping; solid MVVM foundation.
 Next steps: further UI decoupling, improve data security, field-level validation, and modular services.
-Following the plan will evolve it into a stable, secure, production-ready system.<br>
+Following the plan will evolve it into a stable, secure, production-ready system that is easy to maintain and test.<br>